Get 485 Visa Requirement Help Here.

 The additional CRICOS course(s) you should complete must add up to the shortfall (46 weeks) in my example above.

-Firstly, most 485 visa applicants are unaware that evidence of health insurance and evidence of an application for an AFP certificate within 12 months of the application date must be provided at the time of lodgement, or a refusal will result.
+Firstly, be aware that evidence of health insurance and evidence of an application for an AFP certificate within 12 months of the application date must be provided at the time of lodgement.

 Secondly, remember that you must provide (among other things) the following documents to the Department:

 * Evidence that you meet the Australian Study Requirement; and

 * A valid Skills Assessment from a Skills Assessing Authority….depending on the stream you are applying for.
 A skills assessment is not normally required for the “post-study work stream” of the 485 visa but is required for the “graduate work” stream of the 485 visa.

 If the Department refuses your 485 visa then you may have limited options, especially if you do not hold a substantive Visa.

 Depending on when you lodged your application and when you receive your 485 visa refusal, you might forever be prohibited from getting any 485 visa granted.